haskell-waargonaut/waargonaut/README.md

   manipulate the JSON data structures to your hearts content, without breaking the invariants.

-* _Soon_ there will be a companion package for this library that leverages the awesome work on succinct data structures by John Ky and [Haskell Works](https://github.com/haskell-works/).

-  Providing the same zipper capabilities and property based guarantees, but with all the speed, efficiency, and streaming capabilities that succinct data structures have to offer.
-That's the idea, anyway.
+* The awesome work on succinct data structures by John Ky and [Haskell Works](https://github.com/haskell-works/) is used to power the decoder.
+Providing the same zipper capabilities and property based guarantees, but with all the speed and efficiency capabilities that succinct data structures have to offer.

-  **NB:** It exists for the keen and the brave [waargonaut-succinct-ds](https://github.com/qfpl/waargonaut-succinct-ds).

 ## Example